SaptarshiSen-1/Recognize-a-digit-using-pytorch/README.md

     img = img.resize((28, 28))                         # resize to MNIST resolution
     return tfm(img).unsqueeze(0).to(device)            # apply transform, add batch dim (1,1,28,28), move to device

-# ---- Upload one or more images in Colab and predict ----
+#Upload one or more images in Colab and predict
 uploaded = files.upload()                             # opens file-picker in Colab; returns dict filename -> bytes
 for fname, filebytes in uploaded.items():              # iterate uploaded files
     img = Image.open(io.BytesIO(filebytes))            # read the uploaded bytes into a PIL Image